dietergeerts/dlibrary/README.md

 - Keep in mind that for Singletons, they are unique for the VW sessions, not the script run!
 - vs.py has been extended to add the things NNA didn't include like the Handle class.
 Make sure you leave this and check when update the file with a new version!

+### RELEASING

+- Update the version number.
+- Commit and tag the release.
+- Create new version on Bitbucket.
+- Update the wiki repo with new docs.